Goatly.net

 Apr 8, 2011

 This post will break down how the data in a LIFTI persisted full text index is structured on disk.
 It might be a bit dry for some, so I’ve tried to spice it up as much as possible with pretty pictures!
 Birds-eye view The file is broken up into two areas, headers and page data.
-Each data page is is 8Kb in length …
+Each data page is is 8Kb in length and …

 Read More